 The pandemic has hit an all-time high in cases and continues to create heightened concern for the quality of the air we are breathing – especially inside buildings.
 As a result, commercial building owners and managers must re-evaluate building HVAC services and implement system improvements.
-Specifically, air quality and circulation must be addressed by implementing an air purification system that will improve air quality and meet CDC standards for commercial operations.
+Specifically, air quality and circulation must be addressed by implementing an air purification system that improves air quality and meet CDC standards for commercial operations.

 The Airborne Spread of COVID-19